razdoburdin/DynamicsOfKeperianFlowUnderStochasticForcing/README.md

 Tested on Debian 9 with gcc 6.3.0

 ## Requirements
-To compile and run the code you need to have C++11 compiler with boost library being installed as well as make utility.
+To compile and run the code you need to have C++11 compiler with [Boost library](https://www.boost.org/) being installed as well as make utility.

 ## Compilation
 To compile project run 'make' in terminal.